Wadee-Haddad/Fl-sterfuchs/README.md

 ## Credits

-Developed by [Your Name] for educational purposes.
+Developed by Wadee-_-haddad / Tom-Jasper for educational purposes.

 ## License

-Flüsterfuchs is released under the [License Name] license.
-See the LICENSE file for more details.
+Flüsterfuchs is released under the CyberAliens license.